Maksof-waqarahmed/Summer-Session-4.0-BQ/README.md

-# 👨‍🏫 Bano Qabil 4.0 – Student Learning Repository
+# 👨‍🏫 Bano Qabil 4.0 (Summer Session) – Student Learning Repository

 Welcome to the official learning repository for students enrolled in the **Me Bano Qabil 4.0 Summer Session**.
 This repo includes notes, classwork, practice exercises, and project files for the following courses: